Brovar64/png-viewer/README.md

 ### Viewing and Interacting with Images

 - Click on any thumbnail to open the image in a dedicated transparent window
-- Use the mouse wheel to zoom in/out of the image
+- Use the mouse wheel to zoom in/out of the image without cropping issues
 - Drag the image by clicking and holding on any non-transparent part
 - Press 'W' key while hovering over the image to close the window

+## Recent Improvements

+- Fixed the image cropping issue when zooming in too much
+- Implemented react-zoom-pan-pinch for smooth zooming without edge constraints
+- Maintained the transparent window functionality for proper PNG display
+- Improved zoom behavior and performance

 ## Building for Production